Ajmer Singh (author)

 Ajmer Singh (born 1948) is a Sikh political thinker and author in the Punjabi language.
 He was an author for the majority of his life, working underground for 31 years.
-He is currently active in Sikh ideology and history, writing a series of books on Sikh history, and has been termed a Khalistan proponent.
-He is said to have been a deep influence on Deep Sidhu. the erstwhile founder of the Sikh activist organisation Waris Punjab De.
+He is currently active in Sikh ideology and history, writing a series of books on Sikh history, and has been termed a Khalistan proponent by many, though he is moderate in his views.
+He is said to have been a deep influence on Deep Sidhu, who was the erstwhile founder of Waris Punjab De, popularised by Amritpal Singh.

 Early life

 Ajmer Singh was born on 15 June 1948 in Mandi Kalan, Bathinda district in Punjab, India.
 His parents were Gurdial Kaur and Bir Singh.

 He enrolled for the Bachelor of Engineering at the Guru Nanak Dev Engineering Coll in Ludhiana.
-But he left with his studies incomplete and joined the sikh activist movement.
-He is said to have become the leader of activists in Punjab and remained underground for 10 years.
+But he left with his studies incomplete and joined the brewing Communist Movement in Punjab.
+He is said to have become the leader of leftist activists in Punjab and remained underground for 10 years.

 Literary career

-Ajmer Singh was transformed after the events of 1984, when the Indian government launched an attack on the Golden Temple against the sikhs there.
-He visited Delhi two weeks later and drew conclusions about its political motivations.
+Ajmer Singh was transformed after the events of 1984, when the Indian government launched an attack on the Golden Temple against the Sikhs there, he visited Delhi two weeks later and drew conclusions about its political motivations.
 He wrote reports in his Leftist organisation's monthly newspaper and is said to have reconnected with his Sikh beliefs.
 Afterwards, he wrote a series of four books on the history of Sikh politics in the 20th century, which included one on the 1984 developments termed "The unimaged catastrophe" and another termed the "Ideological encirclement of Sikhs".

-He also dug into the history of the Ghadar Movement of the early 20th century, and came up with the conclusion that it was primarily a Sikh revolutionary movement rather than an Indian nationalist movement.
+He also dug into the history of the Ghadar Movement of the early 20th century, and came up with the conclusion that it was primarily a Sikh movement rather than an Indian nationalist movement.
 He wrote a book highlighting his interpretation.
+Ajmer Singh was a member and regular speaker at The Sikh Forum's events till date.